Nose piercing: Septum piercing

 The nasal septum is the cartilaginous dividing wall between the nostrils.
-Generally, the cartilage itself is not pierced, but rather the small gap between the cartilage and the bottom of the nose (sometimes called the "sweet spot" by piercers), typically at 14ga (1.6 mm) although it is often stretched to a larger gauge (size).
+Generally, the cartilage itself is not pierced, but rather the small gap between the cartilage and the bottom of the nose (sometimes called the "sweet spot" by piercers), typically at 16g (1.2 mm) although it is often stretched to a larger gauge (size).
 This piercing heals within a month and a half to three months also depending on the individual.
 It should only be stretched by 1mm at a time, and waiting at least a month between stretches is advisable.
 If a certain point is exceeded, usually about 8mm, the cartilage gets forced towards the top of the nose, which can be uncomfortable.

 Many types of jewelry generally are worn in a septum piercing, such as: Captive bead rings (CBRs), rings that close with a bead held in the center by the tension of the ring, circular barbells (as shown in the picture), a circular bar with a bead that screws onto either end, a "tusk" that is a straight or shaped piece of material generally tapered on either end, or pinchers.
 For large gauge septums, many individuals choose to wear plugs, as the plugs do not weigh their noses down, which is helpful in healing.
 This measure allows the piercing not to be damaged by the sudden movement of the jewelry.

 Another option is a septum retainer, which is staple-shaped.
 This type of nose piercing is particularly easy to hide when desired, for example to comply with a dress code.
 A septum retainer makes possible turning the jewelry up into the nose, thus concealing it.
 With black jewelry flipped up into the nostrils, this piercing can be made practically invisible.
 A circular barbell can also be hidden by pushing it to the back into the nose, but it may be uncomfortable.

+In ancient Carthage, septum piercings were worn by both Carthaginian men and women.
+These were commonly made of gold, some examples in silver are also known.

-Septum piercing is an important feature of Hindu dancers (Kuchipudi, Bharatnatyam) and among certain Native American peoples in history; the Shawnee leaders Tecumseh and Tenskwatawa, for example, had such piercings.
+Septum piercing is noted in several Native American peoples in history; the Shawnee leaders Tecumseh and Tenskwatawa, for example, had such piercings.